arisupriatna14/hacktiv8-challenge/arisupriatna14.github.io/README.md

 # arisupriatna14.github.io

 ### About This Site
-This site contains a list of my curriculum vitae
+This site contains a list of my curriculum vitae, blog, and tutorials.
 ### Used Tags & Syntaxes

 **HTML Tag**